 Please click on the question to see the answer.

-- What are the PANCE pass rates and how do they stack up to other programs?
+- What are the PANCE pass rates?

 - How many students stay in the area upon graduation?

 This statistic varies from year to year quite dramatically.
 Factors that influence the percentage of graduates who choose to practice in Connecticut relate to local hospital hiring trends, specialty interest of graduates, and social considerations related to family and personal life.
 Most of our graduates hail from other states so the decision to stay in Connecticut is often unexpected.collapse

 - Does the program curriculum follow a problem-based learning pedagogy?